antonypremkumar/banking-api/DOCUMENTATION.md

 ```

 # Create a database by running the following
-# This should be run only once!!
+This should be run only once!!
+Before running delete the database to avoid overwriting
 ```
 python app/database.py
 ```